 Mr. Neo Poh Kiat is a Director of the Company and Yuchai.
 He is Managing Director of Octagon Advisors (Shanghai) Co.
 Ltd and a managing director of Octagon Advisors Pte.
 Ltd., a financial advisory firm in Singapore.
-Between 1976 and January 2005, he held senior managerial positions with companies in the Development Bank of Singapore group and United Overseas Bank Ltd, including as Country Officer (China), Head - Corporate Banking (Greater China) at United Overseas Bank Ltd. Mr. Neo is currently a director of Sing-Han Management Consulting (Shanghai) Limited, Asia Airfreight Terminal Co Ltd and Credit China Holdings Limited.
+Between 1976 and January 2005, he held senior managerial positions with companies in the Development Bank of Singapore group and United Overseas Bank Ltd. Mr. Neo is currently a director of Sing-Han Management Consulting (Shanghai) Limited, Asia Airfreight Terminal Co Ltd, Credit China Holdings Limited and Sing-Han International Financial Services Limited.
 He holds a Bachelor of Commerce Degree (Honors) from Nanyang University, Singapore.
 Our Board of Directors has determined that Mr. Neo is independent within the meaning of the NYSE's corporate governance standards, on the basis that the Company has no material relationship with him.